MateuszWawrzyczek/MateuszWawrzyczek/README.md

 - [Rasterization of graphics](https://github.com/MateuszWawrzyczek/WFiIS-Grafika-Projekt):
   A program for rasterizing vector graphics.
 This program loads finished works created using another program and allows them to be edited.

+## 📫 Contact

+You can write to me:
+- e-mail: mat.warzyczek@gmail.com

 <!--
 **MateuszWawrzyczek/MateuszWawrzyczek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.